shakuai/Clothes-Recognition/README.md

 ## Privacy & Data Handling

-- All communication is via HTTPS (TLS 1.2+).
-- Uploaded images are processed and deleted immediately after inference unless otherwise configured.
+- Uploaded images are processed and deleted immediately after inference.
 - No personal data is stored or shared.

 ## Resources